oracle-livelabs/database-maa/zdm-physical-offline/source-db-prereq/source-db-prereq.md

-# Source Database Prerequsites
+# Source Database Prerequisites

 In this lab, you will check source database to identify whether it meets prerequistes for Physical Database Migration.

-Whenever required you will do the necessary modification in source database to meet the prerequisites.
+Whenever required please do the necessary modification in source database to meet the prerequisites.

 Estimated Time: 30 mins